Home

 the assembled cardboard tray

 I next have sheets of cotton that I have bought from a local pharmacy.
 I cut a small rectangle of cotton to put in the tray to help cushion the mineral specimen that will go there.
-I then cut out a small rectangle out of a piece of white poster board to place in the cardboard box and serve as an identifying label.
+Sometimes I use the cotton, and sometimes I place the specimen in the tray with no cotton.

 the label